jmotes/next-font-bug/README.md

 ## Illustrates bug with `next/font` when running turbopack in a container.

-This is a [Next.js](https://nextjs.org/) project bootstrapped with [`create-next-app`](https://github.com/vercel/next.js/tree/canary/packages/create-next-app).
+This is a [Next.js](https://nextjs.org/) 14.2.4 project bootstrapped with [`create-next-app`](https://github.com/vercel/next.js/tree/canary/packages/create-next-app), configured to use the App Router.
 The only modifications made are to enable Turbopack and add the Dockerfile.

 To reproduce, run these commands: